Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 ### Why the heck do we divide by $\sqrt{d_k}$?

-Because we are working in a massive 128-dimensional space, calculating the dot products ($(Q \times K^T)$) pushes our values into extreme, massive numbers.
+Because we are working in a massive 128-dimensional space, calculating the dot products $Q \times K^T$ pushes our values into extreme, massive numbers.
 When these giant numbers hit the softmax function, it gets pushed into its flattest regions, forcefully yielding an extreme output (1.0 for the highest score, 0.0 for everything else).

 Mathematically, the gradient of a flat softmax curve is virtually zero.
 During training, backpropagation hits a wall, gradients vanish, and the model completely stops learning.
 Dividing by $\sqrt{128}$ scales the variance back down to 1, keeping the inputs to softmax small, the attention maps smooth, and the gradients healthy.

-### Layer Normalization (Add & Norm)
+### Layer Normalization (Add &amp; Norm)

 Right after adding our residual/skip connection, the flowchart hits *Layer Normalization (LayerNorm)*.
 This step rescales our numerical values to prevent them from drifting out of control as they move deeper into the network: